sime/CakePHP-Markdown-Plugin/README.md

 The current CakePHP Markdown Plugins/Helpers seem like a lot of fiddling to support Markdown.
-In my mind, quickly changing the viewClass is the simplest and cleanest way of support Markdown.
+In my mind, quickly changing the viewClass is the simplest and cleanest way of implementing Markdown support.

 Happy to discuss if you have any other ideas.